19 Genius Ways to Store More in Your Small Bedroom

-Hooks and shelves are great options to keep clothes and accessories organized.
-Place a narrow shelf next to a dressing table, for example, to gain a few precious inches for jewelry or makeup; a series of pretty hooks underneath keeps outerwear or bags within easy reach.
+Hooks and shelves are great small bedroom ideas to keep jewelry and accessories organized.
+Place a narrow shelf next to a dressing table, for example, to gain an extra surface for storing for jewelry or makeup.
+A set of wall-mounted hooks underneath keeps outerwear or bags within easy reach.

 Make Use of Every Nook

 Embrace every inch of square footage to make the most of your small bedroom.
 Here, an otherwise unused niche became a cozy reading nook thanks to a bench piled with pillows and a small side table.
 Bonus: The built-in bench flips up to reveal storage for extra blankets or linens.

 Typical furniture options such as dressers can quickly overwhelm small bedrooms, especially if they intrude into the sometimes-cramped walkways.
 Search for narrower options that can tuck into slim corners yet still offer effective small bedroom organization.
 The mirrored doors on this one help to bounce light around the room, which helps the space appear larger.